dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

 ---

 DNSimple provides an external DNS hosting service that supports the ability to synchronize, manage, and view zones that are deployed in DNS providers external to DNSimple.
-We call these providers “Integrated DNS Providers” and zones ["integrated zones"](/articles/managing-integrated-zones).
+We call these providers "Integrated DNS Providers" and zones ["integrated zones"](/articles/managing-integrated-zones).

 Integrated DNS Providers can be linked with your DNSimple account, allowing you to manage DNS settings and zones across multiple platforms from a single interface.
 This is ideal for users who have domains registered or managed outside of DNSimple but want to leverage DNSimple's robust DNS management tools and features.

-## Why use DNSimple’s Integrated DNS Providers?
+## Why use DNSimple's Integrated DNS Providers?

-- Centralized DNS management for all your domains, regardless of where they’re registered.
+- Centralized DNS management for all your domains, regardless of where they're registered.
 - Seamless access to DNSimple's advanced DNS features for domains hosted on other platforms.
 - Simplified migration process if you choose to transfer domains to DNSimple in the future.